 As seen in Table 75, among the non-homicide child deaths in Nevada in 2018 in which abuse or neglect caused or contributed to the death, 44.4 percent were accidents, 22.2 percent were suicides, 22.2 percent were of undetermined manner, and 11.1 percent were natural.
 For the accident and suicide child deaths, neglect caused or contributed to the deaths.
-In one of the natural deaths, neglect caused or contributed to the death, abuse caused or contributed to the death.
-In three of the undetermined deaths, neglect caused or contributed to the deaths and abuse caused or contributed to the deaths.
+In one of the natural deaths, neglect caused or contributed to the death and in the other natural death, abuse caused or contributed to the death.
+In three of the undetermined deaths, neglect caused or contributed to the deaths and abuse caused or contributed to the other death.